bdd100k/bdd100k/doc/source/download.rst

 Video Parts
 ~~~~~~~~~~~~
-The 100K videos broken into 100 parts
+The 100K videos broken into 100 parts for easy downloading.

 Info
 ~~~~